influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/data_exploration.md

 If you're using the [CLI](/influxdb/v1.7/tools/shell/) InfluxDB writes the data to the measurement in the [`USE`d](/influxdb/v1.7/tools/shell/#commands) [database](/influxdb/v1.7/concepts/glossary/#database) and the `DEFAULT` [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp).
-If you're using the [HTTP API](/influxdb/v1.7/tools/api/) InfluxDB writes the data to the measurement in the database specified in the [`db` query string parameter](/influxdb/v1.7/tools/api/#query-string-parameters) and the `DEFAULT` retention policy.
+If you're using the [InfluxDB API](/influxdb/v1.7/tools/api/) InfluxDB writes the data to the measurement in the database specified in the [`db` query string parameter](/influxdb/v1.7/tools/api/#query-string-parameters) and the `DEFAULT` retention policy.